 To aid your understanding, utilizing additional tools such as Zutobi will help you lock down topics such as traffic laws, road signs, and more.
 We have a summarized driver’s manual, online practice tests, and a gamified system that makes learning the rules of the road fun and easy!
 This allows you to retain maximum information for your written exam in a shorter amount of time.
-Try Zutobi for free today and experience the difference.

 To apply for a learner’s permit, visit your local TAG agent (Motor License Agent) and:

-You will need to hold your Oklahoma learner’s permit for at least six months from the date it was issued before upgrading to an intermediate license.
+You will need to hold your permit for at least six months from the date it was issued before upgrading to an intermediate license.
 If you are over 18, however, you can apply for an unrestricted driver’s license after 30 days.

 If you would like to know more about this part of the licensing process, we recommend that you read our in-depth Oklahoma learner’s permit guide.

-Behind-the-wheel training is necessary to apply for your Oklahoma intermediate driver’s license.
+Behind-the-wheel training is necessary to apply for your intermediate Oklahoma driver’s license.
 You will need at least 50 hours of driving practice with a licensed driver over the age of 21.
 Out of these, 10 driving hours must take place during night time hours.
 A signed affidavit certifying these hours will be required in moving to the next step.

 With an intermediate driver’s license, you are able to finally drive alone between the ages of 5 am and 10 pm.
 Additionally, you’ll be able to carry one passenger other than those that live in your household.
 Exceptions can be made if you’re driving for the purpose of school, church, or work-related events.

-The Oklahoma driving skills test is one of the more important portions of getting your drivers’ license.
+The driving skills test is one of the more important portions of getting your drivers’ license.
 You are required to bring your own vehicle to use on the exam.
 The Oklahoma DPS uses the driving skills test to assess a driver’s ability to operate a motor vehicle safely on state roads and highways.
 You will also be asked to perform maneuvers such as parallel parking, obeying traffic signs, controlled reversing, and more.
 You can schedule a driving test for free online.

 If you have completed the GDL program, you will be allowed to simply upgrade to an unrestricted driver’s license on your next visit to the Oklahoma DPS.